MathyouMB/paintstand/readme.md

 <img src="/documentation/graphql_logo.png" width="200px">

-The Shopistrate API is built using GraphQL.
+The Paint Stand API is built using GraphQL.

 ### API Design

 In designing this GraphQL API, I choose to follow the <a href="https://github.com/Shopify/graphql-design-tutorial/blob/master/TUTORIAL.md">guidelines</a> created by the Shopify API Patterns Team (<a href="https://youtu.be/2It9NofBWYg">Described in this 2018 GraphQL Conference talk by Leane Shapton</a>).

 One of the Shopify API Patterns team's GraphQL guidelines is to <a href="https://youtu.be/2It9NofBWYg?t=329">Not expose implementation detail in your API design</a>.
-To follow this guideline, I abstracted out the ImageTags join table from Shopistrate's domain model.
+To follow this guideline, I abstracted out the ImageTags join table from Paint Stands's domain model.

 Additionally, to improve the performance of my API and remove multiple unnecessary round trips to datastores from nested GraphQL queries (<a href="https://engineering.shopify.com/blogs/engineering/solving-the-n-1-problem-for-graphql-through-batching/">the N+1 query problem</a>), I have defined batch loaders using Shopify's <a href="https://github.com/Shopify/graphql-batch">GraphQL-Batch gem</a>.